donahuechristopher/ISSIA/README.md

  subset for each output.
 Spatial subsetting was required anyways since the file sizes where too large to proceess all at once.

- Three lookup tables are needed to run the code (included).
-All the lookup tables are setup for the AisaFENIX spectrometer run in binning mode to that outputs 451 bands from 380-2500 nm.
+ Three lookup tables are needed to run the code.
+These can be downloaded along with an example dataset from the following data repositry:  10.6084/m9.figshare.22777184 All the lookup tables are setup for the AisaFENIX spectrometer run in binning mode to that outputs 451 bands from 380-2500 nm.
 If a different instrument of spectral resolution is used then these look up tables (except scaled band depth) need to be resampled.